maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/RedundantLocalMultiwayLabeledParticles.png" width="527">

 If we look closely at the events near the merge points, we can see that some "redundancy" remains, but it is no longer due to the spacelike separated events, but rather due to the "background" edges being rewritten during evolution.
-And as a result, if a particle follows another particle on the same "track", the edges it's going through are different (even though they involve the same vertices), hence the duplication.
+And as a result, if a particle follows another particle on the same "track", the edges it's going through are different (even though they involve the same vertices), hence the "duplication".

 Note, however, that this kind of evolution would not give us quantum physics, as the branches never merge or interfere with one another.

-A more interesting case would be to consider a system of rules where some are spacelike (i.e., only operate on pairwise spacelike sets of elements), and some are purely (or impurely) branchlike (i.e., they only operate on branchlike separated edges, but not on spacelike ones).
+A more interesting case would be to consider a system of rules where some are purely spacelike (i.e., only operate on pairwise spacelike sets of elements), and some are purely (or impurely) branchlike (i.e., they only operate on branchlike separated edges, but not on spacelike ones).

 Investigation of these rules and the study of possible quantum effects in the match-all local multiway system are the subjects for future research.